phivk/tolerant-futures/README.md

 # serve with hot reload at localhost:3000
 $ yarn dev

+# serve with hot reload at [IP address]:3000 for testing on devices on local network
+$ yarn dev:host

 # build for production and launch server
 $ yarn build
 $ yarn start

 # generate static project
 $ yarn generate

+# fix linting warnings and errors where possible
+$ yarn lintfix
 ```

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).